sp-sophia-labs/turtlebot4_multi_sim/README.md

 Launch the world and the first create3 instance:
 `ros2 launch irobot_create_ignition_bringup create3_ignition.launch.py namespace:=robot_0 robot_name:=robot_zero`

-The namespace needs to follow the `robot_X` nomenclature or be left empty The robot_name can be changed and defaults to "create3"

 Alternatively, launching the robot without namespaces is still available:
 `ros2 launch irobot_create_ignition_bringup create3_ignition.launch.py`